Palmkuttu/sheridan-python-Assignment-7-Stock-Portfolio-Report/README.md

 * Reads portfolio data from a CSV file
 * Fetches latest stock prices using an API
 * Calculates portfolio performance
-* Generates a new CSV report
+* Saves results to a CSV file
-* Includes unit tests for file I/O and API
+* Includes automated tests using pytest

 ---